Shankweiler's Drive-In Theatre: History

+In 2005 and again in 2010, Shankweiler's was used as a filming location for the movies Rounding First and Bereavement.
 In 2015, the Geissingers listed Shankweiler's Drive-In for sale, and then re-listed it for sale in 2018, with an asking price of $1.2 million.

-In November 2022, the theater was sold to Matthew McClanahan and Lauren McChesney, of The Moving Picture Cinema, a mobile movie theater based out of Allentown, Pennsylvania.
+In November 2022, the theater was sold for $1.05 million to Matthew McClanahan and Lauren McChesney of The Moving Picture Cinema, a mobile movie theater based out of Allentown, Pennsylvania.
 The theater resumed operations and is now open year-round.
+In April, 2024 the drive-in celebrated its 90th anniversary.